jdrhyne/nutrient-dws-typescript-client/.github/SETUP_SECRETS.md

 ## Required Secrets

-To run the E2E tests in GitHub Actions, you need to configure the following secrets:
+To run the Integration tests in GitHub Actions, you need to configure the following secrets:

 ### 1. NUTRIENT_API_KEY (Required)
-Your Nutrient DWS API key for running E2E tests.
+Your Nutrient DWS Processor API key for running integration tests.

 ### 2. NPM_TOKEN (Optional)
 Required only if you want to automatically publish to NPM.